1300 739 131

 NEC Professional LCD Monitor

 The NEC range covers everything from 19inch to 30inch so there is an option for everyone.
-They all have extremely good viewing angles and feature a fully adjustable stand with Pivot, Height Adjust, Swivel and tilt.
-As a great feature the unit comes fully assembled so all you have to do is take it out of the box and connect it up.
+They feature a fully adjustable stand with Pivot, Height Adjust, Swivel and tilt.
+As a great feature the unit comes fully assembled so all you have to do is take it out of the box and plug it in.